 Like a little bit of middle America grafted onto the southern edge of Los Angeles, inland Orange County used to feel like a totally different world.
-Though the area’s demographics have changed considerably in the past decade or two, becoming more a part of L.A.’s fast-paced, edgily creative multiethnic stew, Orange County in the 1950s and 1960s was suburban America writ large—mostly white, mostly well-off, and absolutely, totally bland.
+Though the area’s demographics have changed considerably in the past decade or two, becoming more a part of LA’s fast-paced, edgily creative multiethnic stew, Orange County in the 1950s and 1960s was suburban America writ large—mostly white, mostly well-off, and absolutely, totally bland.
 In short, a perfect place to build the ultimate escapist fantasy, the self-proclaimed “Happiest Place on Earth,” Disneyland (714/781-4565).

 Disneyland opened in 1955, when there was nothing surrounding it; in intervening years, an entire metropolis has grown up around it.
 In 2001 the park was joined by the much smaller, more grown-up-oriented Disney California Adventure theme park.
-This billion-dollar park has thrill rides like California Screamin’, a 55-mph roller coaster, and the excellent Soarin’ Over California motion simulator, offering an airborne tour of the Golden State from Yosemite Falls to the Malibu beaches.
+This billion-dollar park has thrill rides like California Screamin’, a 55-mph roller coaster, and the excellent Soarin’ Around the World motion simulator, offering an airborne tour of the Golden State from Yosemite Falls to the Malibu beaches.
 The pièce de résistance is Cars Land, based on the animated Pixar film and featuring the 40-mph Radiator Springs Racers, which simulates a race down Route 66.
 Disney California Adventure is separate from Disneyland, but a Park Hopper pass allows entry into both.